Radio acoustic ranging: Technique

-In deep waters, such as those that prevailed in the Pacific Ocean along the United States West Coast, the Coast and Geodetic Survey could rely upon shore stations to support radio acoustic ranging because the deep water allowed sound to travel to the coast.
-Along the United States East Coast, where shallower waters prevailed, sound had greater difficulty in reaching the coast, and the Coast and Geodetic Survey relied more heavily on anchored station ships, and later moored buoys, to support radio acoustic ranging.
+In deep waters, such as those that prevailed in the Pacific Ocean along the United States West Coast, the U.S. Coast and Geodetic Survey could rely upon shore stations to support RAR because the deep water allowed sound to travel to the coast.
+Along the U.S. East Coast, where shallower waters prevailed, sound had greater difficulty in reaching the coast, and the USC&GS relied more heavily on anchored station ships, and later moored buoys, to support RAR.

-Chronographs recorded times to the hundredth of a second, and the crew of a ship using radio acoustic ranging could determine their ship's distance from the remote hydrophone stations to within 50 ft, allowing them to plot their ship's position with great accuracy for the time.
-With sound waves traveling from the point of the explosion to the distant hydrophones at about 0.8 nmi/s, ships occasionally used radio acoustic ranging at distances of over 200 nmi between ship and hydrophone station, and distances of 75 to 100 nmi were common.
+Chronographs recorded times to the hundredth of a second, and the crew of a ship using RAR could determine their ship's distance from the remote hydrophone stations to within 50 ft, allowing them to plot their ship's position with great accuracy for the time.
+With sound waves traveling from the point of the explosion to the distant hydrophones at about 0.8 nmi/s, ships occasionally used RAR at distances of over 200 nmi between ship and hydrophone station, and distances of 75 to 100 nmi were common.